DeepThinkVLA: Enhancing Reasoning Capability of Vision-Language-Action Models: DeepThinkVLA

 \section{DeepThinkVLA}

-DeepThinkVLA is built on the synergistic co-design of a novel model architecture and an RL training pipeline.
-We first formalize the "think before acting" paradigm as a probabilistic decomposition (Section~\ref{sec3-1}).
-We then introduce our core architectural innovation, the hybrid-attention decoder, which is specifically designed to implement this decomposition efficiently (Section~\ref{sec3-2}).
-Finally, we detail our RL training strategy, where this architecture first enables foundational reasoning via SFT and then makes large-scale RL practical for aligning this reasoning with task success (Section~\ref{sec3-3}).
+Guided by these two necessary conditions, we design DeepThinkVLA so that every architectural and training choice directly serves Decoding Alignment or Causal Alignment.
+We first formalize the ``think before acting'' paradigm as a probabilistic decomposition (Section~\ref{sec3-1}).
+We then present the hybrid-attention decoder, the natural architectural response to Condition~1 (Section~\ref{sec3-2}).
+Finally, we detail the two-stage training pipeline---SFT followed by outcome-based RL---which is the systematic implementation of Condition~2 (Section~\ref{sec3-3}).